EmilyChenery/winter-tick-range/README.md

 # winter_tick_range
 R code to reproduce statistical figures in Chenery et al., 2022.
-Requires data file WTOcc_data.csv, which may be downloaded from Figshare at DOI 10.6084/m9.figshare.20170952.
+Requires data file WTOcc_NAmerica_1869_2020.csv, which may be downloaded from Figshare at DOI 10.6084/m9.figshare.20170952.
+All other data sources required are available in the data folder of this github repo.

 #### Figure 2(b)
 Number of <i> D. albipictus</i>  occurrence records present in the database, grouped by year (bars) and separated into four periods of reporting interest (shaded)